umd-lib/reciprocal-borrowing/README.md

 The functionality of this application is extremely straightforward:

 1) The home page provides a list of organizations participating in reciprocal borrowing.
+On this page, the organization doing the lending is selected.

-After selecting a page, the application redirects the browser (via an entityID provided to the Shibboleth SP running on the server) to a Shibboleth IdP for the selected organization.
+2) After selecting the lending organization, a second page is shown with a list of organizations.
+The authenticating organization (the organization the borrowing patron is a member) is selected.
+After selecting the organication, the application redirects the browser (via an entityID provided to the Shibboleth SP running on the server) to a Shibboleth IdP for the selected organization.

-2) The user authenticates via their organizational authentication process.
+2) The borrowing patron authenticates via their organizational authentication process.

-**Note:** This step takes place entirely outside of this application, so this application never has access to the user's credentials.
+**Note:** This step takes place entirely outside of this application, so this application never has access to the patron's credentials.

-3) After successfully authenticating, the browser is redirected back to this application, which displays a "successful authentication" page.
+3) After successfully authenticating, the browser is redirected back to this application, which indicates whether the patron is eligible to borrow.

+**Note:** The local development environment (when used in conjunction with the "reciprocal-borrowing-vagrant" as the Shibboleth SP and IdP) *cannot* show that a user is eligible to borrow because the IdP is not configured to pass the "eduPersonScopedAffiliation" back to the application.
+Conversely, when running on the dev, stage, or production servers, there is no known way to show that a user in ineligible for borrow because the UMD server always seems pass back the expected property.

 ## Application Configuration